hpca-uji/PyDTNN/CONTRIBUTING.md

 - Cython's `.pyx` can be included anywhere, but must be accompanied by a `.pyi` typing interface.

   ---
-- Use `pydtnn.utils.random` for random number generation.
-Other generators are not multi-thread aware.
+- Use `pydtnn.utils.random` for random number generation, other generators are not multi-thread aware.

   ---
-- Each CUDA kernel must have a unique name.
-Duplicate names will cause incorrect kernel resolution.
+- Each CUDA kernel must have a unique name, duplicate names will cause incorrect kernel resolution.

   ---
 - Test all changes across backends (CPU, GPU, etc.), changes in base classes may introduce backend-specific issues.